jstnmthw/srcds-autoinstall/README.md

 ### Automatic (S3)

-You can set `CONFIG_SETUP=s3` variable in your `.env` file to enable automatic download of your config files from an s3 bucket.
+You can set `CONFIG_SETUP=auto` variable in your `.env` file to enable automatic download of your config files from an s3 bucket.

 Supported files: `.zip`, or `.tar.gz`